 Universal Touch Healing Energy

-Shamanism and Reiki
+Shamanism and Reiki Explained

 Many people like myself, are bestowed with wonderful gifts and are adopting and embracing the shamanic divinity/nature-based methods of energetic healing.
 As with Reiki, shamanic practice is also an intention-focused form of energy healing.
-My shamanic work is normally focused on Shadow work, soul retrieval, and Lightwork, each of which is described below.
+My shamanic work is most times focused on Shadow work, soul retrieval, and Lightwork, each of which is described below.

 Reiki - or Energy Healing - is a very effective form of alternative medicine.
-Sometimes classified as oriental medicine by some professional medical bodies, Reiki has been practiced for centuries worldwide.
+Sometimes classified as Eastern medicine by some professional medical bodies, Reiki has been practiced for centuries worldwide.
 Practitioners transfer light - or energy - using focused intention anchored in genuine love and compassion for the betterment of the one receiving assistance.

 Although energy healing is given through the hands (light touch or no touch), it can also be received using the same focused intention from a distance.
 I rely upon traditional Native American and Indigenous shamanic practices in addition to Reiki for much of my work.
 Intention rooted in betterment and love is the key!

 I use an energetic combination of Reiki and shamanic practices that vary depending on an individual's need.

 There are primarily three variations of shamanic practice - four if counting soul retrieval.
 Although most shamanic practitioners focus on a singular modality, it is possible for some, myself included, to possess the gift (blessing) and ability to navigate through two or more of these practices.
 Although my experience with energy healing began within the scope of lightwork, I have gradually been led to do much of my energy healing 'down in the dirt', walking within the shadow world and lower realms.
 This growth has been quite intense and extremely rewarding.
 My exposure to dark work practice has also been expanded, and, despite the potential dangers, has proven to be beneficial to others as well.